 This course is designed to transition an advanced student from studying costume design in a classroom setting to a professionally realized design and production process.
-An assistant costume designer is expected take THTR 339 or 400 over two semesters to cover the complete design (semester one) and production (semester two) process.
-Students who successfully complete THTR 339 or 400 as an assistant costume designer, as well as completing advanced costume design coursework, should be fully prepared to realize a design of his or her own, either at UMBC or another organization.
+An assistant costume designer is expected take THTR 439 over two semesters to cover the complete design (semester one) and production (semester two) process.
+Students who successfully complete THTR 439 as an assistant costume designer, as well as completing advanced costume design coursework, should be fully prepared to realize a design of his or her own, either at UMBC or another organization.